fantastxmw/MobileShadowSocks/README.md

 #### 5. I cannot find any proxy settings in *Settings*.
 Is the proxy actually enabled?
 And where are the proxy settings?
 The proxy settings are **indeed** set successfully if you don't see any alert views when turning on the switch.
 Sometimes they just don't show in the Settings.
 If you want to check it, call `scutil --proxy` in terminal.

-#### 6. Why do new features need iOS 4.3 and above?
-You __can__ still install and use the latest app on iOS 4.3 and below, but without any new features.
-This is because Apple has just abandoned ARMv6 support for Xcode and its compilers.
-Thus, I have no compilers to build newer builds for older devices.
-Really sorry, but I can do nothing for this. :(

 ### Credits
 * [Shadowsocks](https://github.com/clowwindy/shadowsocks) project created by @[clowwindy](https://github.com/clowwindy)